Here are the meanings of phrases and sayings starting with the letters X, Y, and Z. Click on one below to find more details.

 You Can’t Have Your Cake And Eat It Too

 Sometimes, there may be two desirable things that someone wants, but these two things contradict each other, so the person can only pick one.
-It’s akin to saying “you can’t have it both ways.”
+It’s similar to saying “you can’t have it both ways.”

-You Can’t Judge a Book By It’s Cover
+You Can’t Judge a Book By Its Cover

 Don’t judge someone or something only by their outward appearance.